Learn Electronics Resistors

 Let’s say that we have both the battery’s and the LED’s datasheets, and the LED’s datasheet says that we can give it 20mA or less.
 Okay, so we know the limit of the current we can provide through our circuit.
 How much current does our 9V battery supply?
 We look at the battery’s datasheet and it says that it has a battery capacity of 600mAh.
 600mA through an LED is way more current that it can take before it blows!
 Hence, the reason why we need the resistor to limit the current from the battery through to the LED.
 But, what value of resistor should we use?

 Dun, duh duh duhhh… Ohm’s Law to the rescue!
 We know the voltage provided to our circuit, it’s 9V.
 We know that our circuit only consists of a resistor and an LED in series, and Kirchhoff’s Voltage Law tells us the total voltage drop across the only two components in our circuit should be equal to 9V.
 We know what our circuit current should be limited to, thanks to the LED’s datasheet — that was 20mA.
-So, we know the voltage, and we know the current, so that means we can find the resistance!
+So, we know the voltage, and we know what the current should be, so that means we can find the resistance!

 \begin{equation}